vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 now.

 I have pairs of weights of 2 lb each, 3 lb each, 5 lb each, 8 lb, 10 lb, and 20 lb each.
-I don't use the 2 lb pair any more for my regular exercise.
+I don't use the 2 lb pair or 3 lb pair any more for my regular exercise.
 Here is my sequence:

-* 3 lb pair, exercise 1: about 15 repetitions

 * 3 lb pair, exercise 2: about 15 repetitions